jsonzilla/UTL/docs/blog/map_macro_reflection.md

 - Enum <-> string conversion
 - Ability to access enumeration elements like an array

-This means that minimally we want to achieve something like this:
+This means that minimally we want to achieve an API like this:
 ```cpp
 enum class Side { LEFT, RIGHT };